center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-3.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 .. figure:: Graphics/Identifying_Risk.png
+    :alt: Scales of threat, defense, and risk
     :scale: 75%
     :align: center

+    Scales of Threat, Defense, and Risk

 During this step of the process, we will be combining scored threat TTPs that were compiled from the evidence and theory sections with the defensive capabilities mapped in the previous section.
 The example will continue to focus on the Azure platform and the TTPs associated with possible threats against the AMPS device.
 This step results in three navigator layers, the layers are optional and can be chosen to be completed based on the needs of the organization.
 Start by creating two navigator layers and overlaying them for a comprehensive view: